Are Indiana Vital Records Open to the Public?

 Indianapolis, IN 46206-7125

-Note: The Indiana State Department of Health only keeps birth records from the year 1907 to date.
+Note: The Indiana State Department of Health only keeps birth records from 1907 to the present.

 Are Indiana Death Records Open to the Public?